 Intensive Use: A wasteful use of capital is almost as bad as inadequate capital.
 A financial plan should be such that it will provide for an intensive use of funds.
-Funds should not remain idle, nor there any paucity of funds.
+Funds should not remain idle, nor should there be any paucity of funds.
 Moreover, they should be made available for the optimal utilization of projects.

-Financial Contingency
+Financial contingency